Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Results

 \subsection{Rotor yaw}

 Using changing wind direction to investigate yaw error includes the coupling of two effects: yaw misalignment induced wake deflection and changes in the direction of wake advection by the surrounding flow.
 Though this coupling is representative of the wake response in the field under stochastic atmospheric flow, these effects must be separated to gain further insight into the flow modulation caused by the turbine.
 Therefore, the same yaw misalignment sequence as that shown in figure \ref{fig:dir}(\textit{c}) is implemented by changing the rotor yaw angle while keeping the wind direction constant (figure \ref{fig:yaw}\textit{a}).
 In this scenario, the lag in wake response is longer than previously observed for the changing wind direction scenario with the same period (50 s).
-This discrepancy is likely because when the wind direction changes, the surrounding flow advects the wake in the spanwise direction, pushing it towards the steady yaw response.
+This discrepancy is attributed to the fact that, when the wind direction changes, the surrounding flow advects the wake in the spanwise direction, pushing it towards the steady yaw response.
+Additionally, the streamwise velocity must be kept constant to ensure constant mass flow through the simulation domain, so spanwise velocity is varied in the wind direction simulation.
+This increase in spanwise velocity causes the wind velocity magnitude to increase. \citet{Jimenez2010} showed that the spanwise force exerted by the turbine on the wake is dependent on the square of the inflow velocity magnitude under steady conditions.
+Because the velocity magnitude is larger in the wind direction simulation during periods of yaw misalignment than in the rotor yaw simulation, the force pushing the wake towards steady-state deflection is stronger in the wind direction simulation.
+Therefore, the dynamic wake deflection approaches steady-state behavior more quickly than in the rotor yaw simulation.
 Though the timescales of the wake response in the two cases are different, the general trends observed are consistent, including the magnitude of the inverse wake deflection.
+To isolate the effect of dynamic wake modulation from that of wake advection by ambient wind, and to facilitate the extension of these findings to wake control applications, the following analysis uses rotor yaw angle changes to investigate dynamic spanwise wake deflection in more detail.